edencheung/KairosBot/POLICY.md

 - The `/getusertime` command will use the user's stored timezone to calculate the local time of the user
 - The automatic timestamp generation when the bot senses a time in a message will use the stored timezone to calculate the local time of the author so that the timestamp generated is relative to the author's local time.

+It stores timestamps because:
+- the bot will use the timestamps to remind users when they can vote

+## 4. How long do you store my data for?

+- Currently, message content data (only messages that the bot detected a timestring in) will be stored for a maximum of 30 days for debugging purposes
+- Your timezone will be stored forever until request a deletion of your data
+- The voting timestamps will be deleted as soon as the time passes that timestamp, which effectively means the timestamps will be deleted within no more than 12 hours

-## 4. How can we delete all our data?
+## 5. How can we delete all our data?

-Join our [Support Server](https://discord.gg/J2xKqDKpGt) on discord and contact an online admin/moderator.
+Join our [Support Server](https://discord.gg/J2xKqDKpGt) on discord and contact an online admin/developer.

-## 5. What if I need more help?
+## 6. What if I need more help?

 You can reach us by the following things: